rzeldent/esp32-flightradar24-ttgo/README.md

 ![FlightRadar](assets/20210611_183208.jpg)

 Display flights in your area and display them on the screen of the ESP32 TTGO-Display module.
-Under the hood it uses the API of [FlightRadar24.com](https://www.flightradar24.com/).
+Under the hood it uses the API of [FlightRadar24.com](https://www.flightradar24.com/) but only for flight updates.
+Internally there is a big database with airport, aircraft and airline data with graphics to minimize the requests.

 This application loads the flights near you (defined in the file .settings.h) and displays them sequentially on the display.